-The Exam Modules will have a study guide, a practice exam available a week before the exam, a discussion that requires participation, the exam, and exam submission (this is where your answers are submitted).
+The Exam Modules will have a study guide, a practice exam available a week before the exam, and a discussion that requires participation.
 The practice exams are short answer (often, calculations, lists, descriptions, etc.).

-The Final Exam module will have a practice exam.
-The practice final is multiple choice, as if the real final.
-Answers are not provided for the practice final.
+The Final Exam module will have a practice quizzes from the semester.
+The final is multiple choice.